beeldengeluid/dane-video-segmentation-worker/README.md

 - main_data_processor.py, which uses `VISXP_PREP.TEST_INPUT_FILE` (see config.yml) to produce this worker's output
 - I/O steps taken after the output is generated, i.e. deletion of input/output and transfer of output to S3

-Make sure to build the image locally, the first time this takes about 45 minutes (opencv and hecate take forever), after that it'll be very fast if you only change a some Python code.
-Here's the command:

 ```sh
 docker build -t dane-video-segmentation-worker .
 ```